sbinet/clang-cms/README.txt

 http://clang.llvm.org/get_started.html#build

-Stick to the directory structure suggested by this website.
+Stick to the directory structure suggested by this website, but run configure with the option --enable-optimized which will speed-up llvm/clang by some factors.
 Compile LLVM/clang and see if this is working.
-The root path of the LLVM subversion folder will in the following be aliased by <llvm_src>.
-The folder where you built llvm is aliased <llvm_bin>
+The root path of the LLVM subversion folder will in the following be aliased by .
+The folder where you built llvm is aliased

-Export the path to the new clang binary ( Bash example ): export PATH=<llvm_bin>/Debug+Asserts/bin/:$PATH

-Now, git clone the repository this the extentions to a location of your choice: git clone https://hauth.web.cern.ch/hauth/git/clang_cms/
+Now, git clone the repository which contains the CMS extensions into the same folder as resides:

-Open the file CMakeLists.txt and modify the path to llvm/clang to fit for your build system.
-Then run these commands:
+git clone https://hauth.web.cern.ch/hauth/git/clang_cms/

+and run

 cmake .
 make

-The compiled plugin will be in lib/ and is named ClangCms.so

-If you want to do short test-drive, go to the clang_cms/test folder and run:

-clang++ -Xclang -load -Xclang <clang_cms>/lib/ClangCms.so -Xclang -analyzer-checker=threadsafety.GlobalStatic --analyze global_static.cpp
+inside the clang_cms folder.
+If you encounter problems with missing files or directories, you may need to edit the file CMakeLists.txt to adapt it to your specific build configuration.

+The CMS specific checkers have now been compiled into an external library in clang_cms/lib.

 == Load the plugin in scan-build ==

-Unfortunately, clang does not provide a way to load plugins during it's analyze run using regular make files (scan-build).
-To enable this, a patch must be applied to the clang analyzer script

-cd <llvm_src>
-patch -p0 -i <clang_cms>/scan-build.patch

-This is a perl script, so there is no need for a recompile.
-Now you can set the plugins to load during the analyze run via:
+Export the path to the new clang binary ( Bash example ):

-export CCC_ANALYZER_PLUGINS="-load <clang_cms>/lib/ClangCms.so"
+export PATH=<llvm_bin>/Release+Asserts/bin/:$PATH

+To see a listing of all available checkers, also the CMS-specific ones, you can run the scan-build command:

+<llvm_src>/tools/clang/tools/scan-build/scan-build -load-plugin lib/ClangCms.so

+Test out the newly compiled and modified clang, cd into the clang_cms/test folder and run:

+<llvm_src>/tools/clang/tools/scan-build/scan-build -load-plugin ../lib/ClangCms.so -enable-checker threadsafety.ConstCast -enable-checker threadsafety.ConstCastAway -enable-checker threadsafety.GlobalStatic -enable-checker threadsafety.MutableMember -enable-checker threadsafety.StaticLocal make -B

+This wil produce a clang static analyzer html your can open in your favorite browser.
+You can find the location in the output line, something along the lines:

+scan-build: 6 bugs found.
+scan-build: Run 'scan-view /tmp/scan-build-2012-04-26-13' to examine bug reports.

+You then call:

+firefox /tmp/scan-build-2012-04-26-13/index.html

 == Test on a small example (non-CMSSW) ==